raspberrypilearning/retraining-model/en/step_4.md

 ## Add your new layers

 In order to train the MobileNetV2 model you've loaded to identify cats and dogs, you need to add two layers to it.
 One to convert the existing outputs of the model into a format that makes sense for your images, and the other to give the final classification of the image as either a cat or a dog.

+The model doesn't actually know these are cats and dogs, of course, it's just using the two nodes to represent two diffrent categories of things.
+Which category is cats, and which is dogs, is something that the pre-written `predict_image` function — which you'll use to test images later — will translate for you by using the **labels** that came with the original training data.

 --- task ---
 In the next blank cell in the notebook add this line of code to create the layer that reshapes the outputs of the existing model and store it in a variable.